Devon Energy Corporation [DVN] – How low can NYSE:DVN go? A return to Fundamental Analysis

 Shifting the focus to workforce efficiency, Devon Energy Corporation [DVN] earns $3,492,069 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 7.93 and its Total Asset Turnover is 0.41.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.99 and its Current Ratio is 1.99.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.41, which indicates that it is 2.29% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 70.84.
-This RSI suggests that Devon Energy Corporation is currently Overbought.
+This stock’s Beta value is currently 2.41, which indicates that it is 2.50% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 68.22.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Devon Energy Corporation [DVN] a Reliable Buy?